Ryan Reynolds and Rob McElhenney set to deliver on 'monster' promise for Wrexham players after club's promotion, it's going to be epic

 | Last updated

-The Red Dragons are top of the table and are four points clear of second-place Notts County ahead of their final match of the season against Torquay United.
+Wrexham are four points clear of second-place Notts County ahead of their final National League match of the season against Torquay United on Saturday.